Table of Contents

 Sound familiar?

-Whether your tests run in a CI/CD pipeline or triggered manually, you've likely been caught in this frustrating loop before.
+Whether your tests run in a CI/CD pipeline or triggered manually, you have likely been caught in this frustrating loop before.
 Welcome to the world of flaky tests.
-But here's the thing: although flakiness often stems from the tests themselves - the culprit can also be found elsewhere
+But here is the thing: although flakiness often stems from the tests themselves, the culprit can also be found elsewhere.

 Traditional flaky test debugging follows a predictable pattern.
-You examine your test logic, hunt for timing issues, and refactor problematic assertions to make them more resilient to unforeseen (but still mostly valid) behaviour in your application or service under test.
+You examine your test logic, hunt for timing issues, and refactor problematic assertions to make them more resilient to unforeseen but still mostly valid behaviour in your application or service under test.
 Sometimes this works.
-Other times, you're left scratching your head because the test logic looks solid.
-And sometimes, it just needs to be muted.
+Other times, you are left scratching your head because the test logic looks solid.
+And sometimes, the test just needs to be muted.

-If you're running tests in Kubernetes, you might be dealing with something entirely different: workflow-level flakiness caused by underlying infrastructure.
+If you are running tests in Kubernetes, you might be dealing with something entirely different: workflow-level flakiness caused by underlying infrastructure.
 Your pods are getting evicted.
 Your tests are hitting cluster-wide timeouts.
 The Kubernetes scheduler is making decisions that have nothing to do with your carefully crafted test code.

-This shift toward container orchestration has introduced a new category of failures that many teams don't recognize.
-They're still debugging their test code when the real problem lies in how their cluster is configured or being utilized while your tests are running - dang!
+This shift toward container orchestration has introduced a new category of failures that many teams do not recognize.
+They are still debugging their test code when the real problem lies in how their cluster is configured or being utilized while their tests are running.

 A flaky test is one that passes or fails inconsistently without any code changes.
 These failures usually stem from problems in the test itself.